mortezakowkabi/jcb-persian-documentation/022-Global-Settings-of-Component-Builder.md

 * If the key is removed, encrypted data will become permanently inaccessible.
 * Always store this key securely in an offline or backup location.

-This feature enhances the overall security of your component’s stored data.
+This feature enhances the overall security of your component's stored data.

 ---